-Traditional miso paste is one of the basic and important ingredients in Japanese cuisine.
-There is even a saying "Pay the miso seller, not the doctor" and every morning starts with a portion of miso soup.
-Pieces of silken tofu with a portion of seaweed, covered in miso paste broth.
-It's like an omelette for a Western diet in the morning.
-Miso is always included in the lunch too.
+Traditional miso paste is one of the fundamental and essential ingredients in Japanese cooking.
+There’s even a saying: “Pay the miso seller, not the doctor,” reflecting its importance in daily life.
+Every morning begins with a bowl of miso soup — silken tofu cubes and a portion of seaweed, all immersed in a miso-based broth.
+It’s as integral to breakfast in Japan as an omelet is to a Western diet.
+Miso is also always a part of lunch.

 - 2 tuna steaks (500 g)